Eating for Healthy Pregnant Women/Ngā Kai Totika mā te Wahine Hapū

 - Limit juice and dried fruit intake because these foods have a high sugar content.

 Eat at least six servings per day of vegetables and fruit – at least four servings of vegetables and two servings of fruit.
-If you do choose juice or dried fruit, have no more than one serving per day.

 Serving size examples